(A very brief introduction to a very expansive field.)

 Social entrepreneurship is a relatively new, rapidly evolving, and somewhat sprawling field.
 And as a result, it lacks a universal definition.
-And this has made this powerful tool feel inaccessible to the very people who could use it best.
+This has made this powerful tool feel inaccessible to the very people who could use it best.

-But at its core, social entrepreneurship blends the brains of a business with the heart of philanthropy, in order to create profitable business models designed specifically to drive positive social change.
+At its core, social entrepreneurship blends the brains of a business with the heart of philanthropy, in order to create profitable business models designed to drive positive social change.

-How you can eradicate poverty with $27.
+How you tackle world poverty with $27.
 (Grameen Bank)

 How you can reduce the rate of recidivism (re-entry into the prison system) with a loaf of bread.
 (Dave's Killer Bread)